thuruht/farwhy_uni/DOCUMENTATION.md

 4. **Event/Blog Form Submissions**:
    - Form visibility works correctly
    - Submission handling needs to be fixed to properly parse API responses

+## Event Management

+### Event Table Layout

+The event management section displays events in a table format with the following columns:

+1. **Image** - Displays the event flyer thumbnail (70x70px)
+2. **Title** - The event title
+3. **Date** - Formatted event date
+4. **Venue** - Shows which venue (Farewell or Howdy) the event is for
+5. **Actions** - Edit and Delete buttons

+The table uses a responsive design that ensures proper alignment of all elements on both desktop and mobile devices.
+Images are contained within their cells and don't overflow into other columns.

+### Event Filtering

+You can filter events by:

+- Venue (Farewell or Howdy)
+- Search by title or content